Ziv-Barber/library-boilerplate/README.md

 $ git clone --depth=1 git://github.com/Ziv-Barber/library-boilerplate.git your-project-name
 ```

-Then:

-- Remove the .git directory.
+- Remove the .git directory (rm -rf your-project-name/.git).
-- Edit package.json:
-  - Change the name of the project to your project name.
+- Edit package.json and change the name of the project to your project name.
-  - Change the version to 0.1.0
-  - If you want to release a npm package then change:
-    "release": "npx run-s test release:pre"
-    to:
-    "release": "npx run-s test release:pre release:publish"

-The boilerplate without any changes supporting creating a library for both CommonJS, es6 modules, amd and browser.
+- The boilerplate without any changes supporting creating a library for both CommonJS, es6 modules, amd and browser.
 If you don't need all of this then just edit the rollup.config.js file and remove the inputs that you don't need.

 Now, create a new github project and do: